Mostly Dead

 Mostly Dead Is Not All Dead

 I wish I could sit every sincere Christian down—coffee in hand—for a long, honest conversation with Paul's letter to the Romans.
-Not a casual read, but a reckoning.
-Paul didn't jot chaptered notes; he wrote a single letter meant to be heard as one unbroken argument.
+Not a casual read.
+A reckoning.

-Because here's the problem:
+Because here is the problem:

-we've mistaken chapter-a-day reading for serious study,
+we have mistaken chapter-a-day reading for serious study,

 then wondered why our faith feels thin.